 While some of the requirements for opening a domiciliary account in a Nigerian bank may be similar, most banks also ask for additional information.
 Some of the requirements for opening a domiciliary account are:

-1. A Naira account in the bank you want to open the domiciliary account with.
+1. A Naira account in the bank you want to open a domiciliary account with.

 2. You need 2 referees with an account in the same bank to sign the reference form.